RubberWheelz/RubberWheelz/README.md

 Collage and abstract art simply describe my designs because there are no limits to those methods, whether it is the hand-drawn line, silly characters, or font choices.
 My ambition is to make a difference and to create effective designs that leave its mark.
 All of my work is achieved by the use of the Adobe Creative Cloud software.
 I am also familiar with most design programs as well as traditional tools and media.
 My work consists of Logo Design, Web Design, Layout and typography, and UI/UX Design.

-I hope you enjoy my reflections on my journey as a graphic Designer…
+I hope you enjoy my reflections on my journey as a Graphic Designer…

 - 📫 How to reach me: wesley.jake@aol.com
 - 🌐 Learn more or hire me at: https://www.j-wesdesign.com